br80/zappy_python/00_intro/README.md

 Are you a fast learner, new to programming and looking for the shortest path to making cool games?
 This series is for you.

-Are you studying programming in school but bored building todo lists and calculators?
+Are you studying programming in school but bored building to-do lists and calculators?
 This series is for you.

 Are you experienced in another programming language but curious about the power, flexibility and fun of Python?
 This series is for you.